 (cb) proceedings under Part 3 of the Mental Health Act 1983,

 (cc) proceedings under—

 (i) section 11 of the Powers of the Criminal Courts (Sentencing) Act 2000, or

 (ii) section 81(1)(g) of the Senior Courts Act 1981 or section 16 of this Act in respect of a person who has been remanded by a magistrates' court on adjourning a case under that section of the 2000 Act,]

 (d) an appeal to the criminal division of the Court of Appeal [and any proceedings that are preliminary or incidental to such an appeal],

-[(da) a reference to the Court of Appeal by the Attorney General under Part 4 of
+[(da) a reference to the Court

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.